abaum012/mealplan/README.md

 # Alex & Kelsey Meal Planner
 This project is a simple recipe store and meal planner system for Kelsey and I. The main features include Recipe CRUD with dynamic forms, a meal planner that lists one week's worth of meals, and a grocery list generator that takes a Meal Plan and generates a mobile accessible grocery checklist.

-The project is being used to check out Laravel's new docker/container environment and to catch up on the Vue 3 changes and make a Single Page Application.
+The project is being used to check out Laravel's new docker/container environment, to catch up on the Vue 3 changes, and make a Single Page Application.

 https://trello.com/b/B599C94B